Unemployment in Nigeria & Solutions 2020 – One of the challenges that have pummeled Nigeria as a nation since it’s population upsurge is unemployment.

-What happened to dreaming big?
+What happened to dream big?

-If the Nigerian youthful lot can at least change their mindset into some multi million dollar dream project, spend time, acquire some skills to it, be dogged and loyal to their convictions, if at least 2% of them can do this, then the reports from the national bureau of statistics will be positive always.
+If the Nigerian youthful lot can at least change their mindset into some multi-million dollar dream project, spend time, acquire some skills to it, be dogged and loyal to their convictions, if at least 2% of them can do this, then the reports from the national bureau of statistics will be positive always.

-Well, in a country laden with a staggering population and still licking wounds from the injuries sustained in the course of being preyed by corruption, hope is the only thing we can’t deprive her off.
+Well, in a country laden with a staggering population and still licking wounds from the injuries sustained in the course of being preyed by corruption, hope is the only thing we can’t deprive her of.

 Unemployment has become part and parcel of the society, every government that signs in tries it’s best to reduce it yet it grows in strength and number.